KevinWongCS/demo-repo/README.md

 * commit => save your files in git
    * changes are made to the .git foler locally
 * push => upload git commits to a remote repository, like github, bitbucket....etc
+   * git push origin master: "origin" is an option for location of git repository and "master" is the name of the branch
 * pull => down changes from remote repo to your local machine, the opposite of push